Algoma Montrealais

 Montrealais was a lake freighter launched in 1961.
 Constructed in two parts, the vessel was completed in 1962 and registered in Canada.
 Utilized as a bulk carrier, the vessel served on the Great Lakes until 2015.
-Montrealais was sold three times between 1962 and 2012, when the freighter was acquired by Algoma Central Corp. and renamed Algoma Montrealais.
+Montrealais was sold three times between 1962 and 2012, when the freighter was acquired by Algoma Central and renamed Algoma Montrealais.
 The bulk carrier continued in service until 2015, when the vessel was renamed Mont and sold for scrap.
-Mont was taken to Aliağa, Turkey and broken up beginning on 10 July 2015.
+Mont was taken to Aliağa, Turkey and scrapped beginning on 10 July 2015.